lk-geimfari/lk-geimfari.github.io/_pages/about.md

 Hey!
 I'm Isaak 👋

-At the moment, I work as a Backend Engineer at [roskomsvoboda], where I'm deeply involved in my role.
+At the moment, I work as a Lead Engineer at [roskomsvoboda], where I'm deeply involved in my role.

 I have a strong enthusiasm for acquiring new knowledge and mastering emerging technologies.
 I often take the time to articulate my thoughts about these subjects in my personal blog.